Frequently Asked Questions

 We ask that you use a personal email address (and not one issued to you by a school – high school or college) when you fill out your application.
 Please make a note of the email address you use on your application as it will be required again when you log into the portal to upload your supplemental documents if you are applying for one of our need-based scholarships.

-6. I’ve submitted my application by the March 1st deadlines.
+6. I’ve submitted my application by the March 1st deadline.
 Am I all finished now?

 If you are applying for one of our need-based scholarships (either as a first-time or returning applicant), you must now submit the required supplemental documents by March 1st which are: